saleel/blog/content/blog/email-wallet/index.md

 We want users to be able to send money to an email address that doesn't already have an email wallet.

 For this, we introduce something called **Unclaimed Funds**.
-When a user sends tokens to an email address they are transferred to the core contract and an UnclaimedFund is created for this token. `UnclaimedFunds` contains a commitment to the recipient's email address (`hash(recipientAddr, rand)`).
+When a user sends tokens to an email address, they are transferred to the core contract, and an UnclaimedFund is created for this token. `UnclaimedFunds` contains a commitment to the recipient's email address (`hash(recipientAddr, rand)`).

 Once the recipient creates an account, their relayer can claim the unclaimed funds by providing proof that the recipient's `AccountKeyCommitment` and UnclaimedFund's `EmailCommitment` are from the same email address.

-`UnclaimedFunds` have an expiry of 30 days.
+`UnclaimedFunds` have an expiration time of 30 days.
 So in case the recipient does not create an account within 30 days, the sender can claim the funds back (which is automatically done by relayer).

 An EmailOp can have either an ETH recipient address or a commitment to the recipient's email address.

 `UnclaimedFunds` can also be registered externally.
-This allows non-email-wallet users to send money to an email by registering an unclaimed fund, and then sharing the `EmailCommitment` randomness with the recipient's (or any) Relayer.
+This allows non-email-wallet users to send money to an email by registering an unclaimed fund and then sharing the `EmailCommitment` randomness with the recipient's (or any) Relayer.

 Related code: [Claim circuit](https://github.com/zkemail/email-wallet/blob/d56dad165f935006697b7849f6c54250c8eb3147/packages/circuits/src/claim.circom), [UnclaimsHandler.sol](https://github.com/zkemail/email-wallet/blob/d56dad165f935006697b7849f6c54250c8eb3147/packages/contracts/src/handlers/UnclaimsHandler.sol).